MBODM/AspNetCoreNodeLike/README.md

 #### What it is:

 This is a very tiny example of an ASP.NET Core Web API project, not using JSON ModelBinding or strongly typed DTO models.
+Instead manual JSON-evaluation and Anonymous Types are used.

 #### Background: